nateforsyth/nateforsyth.github.io/_posts/2019-05-17-typescript-and-javascript-not-playing-nicely-spfx-react.md

 The issue comes about due to our requirement to use a vanilla JS file to isolate Search based DOM elements due to restrictions we have with specific versions of all frameworks for specific clients.

-**I've encountered an issue whereby I am struggling to invoke functionality from within a JS file.**
+## I've encountered an issue whereby I am struggling to invoke functionality from within a JS file

+This example forms a part of an [SPFx](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) [Extension](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/overview-extensions) project embedded into SharePoint as an [Application Customiser](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/using-page-placeholder-with-extensions).
+SharePoint [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/?view=sharepoint-ps) is used to programmatically [add the customisation](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/add-pnpcustomaction?view=sharepoint-ps).

 ### Highlighting the problem